Why All DJs Should Know What Ecstatic Dance Is

 How To Get Involved

 To get involved, I would encourage all DJs to break out of their comfort zone and attend a local dance yourself to experience the process yourself.
-A complete list of all dances can be found here.Once there, ask who the local organizer is, and see if there is a way to submit your mix to be considered.
+I personally organize and Dj the Santa Barbara Ecstatic dance, which would be a great place to experience this format live.